 - Carboplatin (Paraplatin) is similar to cisplatin.
 It also causes breakage in the DNA (genetic material) strand and interferes with cell growth.
 Its effectiveness is similar to cisplatin, but it is better tolerated with less side effects.

 - Irinotecan (Camptosar) acts in a similar manner as topotecan to decrease cancer cell growth by causing damage to cancer cell DNA.
 It is an IV medication.

+Usually, at first, two drugs are used in combination.
+If the cancer gets worse or comes back, other medicines can be tried.
 Commonly used chemotherapy regimens in small-cell lung cancer include the following: